-Why is Chocolate Toxic to Dogs?
+Why Is Chocolate Toxic to Dogs?

 Both theobromine and caffeine are toxic to dogs because they can’t be metabolized by their bodies as well as by humans.
 This means that the compound builds up in a dog’s system over time, causing symptoms of toxicity such as vomiting and diarrhea.

 Different Types of Chocolate Differ in Toxicity Levels

 Generally, the darker the chocolate, the more poisonous it will be for your pup.
 Dark chocolate and baking chocolate are by far the most harmful to canines.
 In fact, a 50-pound dog would need to consume just over one ounce of baking chocolate in order to be poisoned.

 What Are the Symptoms of Chocolate Poisoning in Dogs?

 The symptoms of chocolate poisoning in dogs can vary depending on the amount of chocolate they eat and the type of chocolate.
 Chocolate toxicity can be fatal for dogs because it causes them to have seizures and heart arrhythmias (irregular heartbeat).
 Theobromine also affects their kidneys, making dehydration more likely if they eat too much chocolate.

 If you suspect your dog has eaten chocolate and there is no veterinary treatment available, you should induce vomiting as soon as possible.
 You can do this by giving them hydrogen peroxide orally or by making them drink a salt water solution.
 Activated charcoal in the form of tablets or powder may also be recommended to help absorb the toxins from the chocolate that have been digested.

-Chocolate Alternatives For Dogs
+Chocolate Alternatives for Dogs

 Can Dogs Eat Chocolate?
 Final Verdict

-- Can Dogs Eat Pizza Safely?
+- Can Dogs Eat Olives?
+Answering All the Questions

 - Can Dogs Eat Guacamole?
-What You Need to Know About the Avocado Dip and Your Dog
+Avocado Dip & Your Dog🥑🐶